Ipsita2027/e2e_mlproject_1/README.md

-## this is an end-to-end machine learning project
+## this is an end-to-end machine learning project to predict the maths score of students